apache/yunikorn-site/docs/design/quota_preemptor.md

 ## Quota Preemption Configuration

-Quota Change Enforcement through Preemption feature can be turned off globally by setting the
+Quota Enforcement through Preemption feature can be turned off globally by setting the
 appropriate property at partition level.
 It is configurable as follows:

 ```yaml